 While the attainment of objectives is important, behavioural competencies are also vital.
 Behavioural Competencies provide a common language and frame of reference for attracting, retaining, developing and recognizing the best talent.
 Using competencies as a coaching tool is an important means of assisting employees in understanding performance expectations and enhancing their effectiveness in these times of change.

 Where do Behavioural Competencies come from?

-These 7 behavioural competencies were identified through a series of interviews with McGill senior management, and through benchmarking research, as those most vital for the continuous growth of our institution.
-At McGill, we recognize that we need leaders and managers who are agile and resourceful in the face of change, who are self-aware and effective in their dealings with their teams and with their clients, and who seek feedback on how they (and their unit) are doing from their stakeholders and adapt effectively.
+These 7 behavioural competencies were identified by McGill senior leaders, and benchmarking, as vital for the continuous growth of our institution.
+At McGill, we need leaders and managers who are agile and resourceful in the face of change, who are self-aware and effective in their dealings with their teams and with their clients, and who seek feedback on how they (and their Unit or Faculty) are doing from their stakeholders and adapt effectively.
 These “traits” have been translated into 7 concrete Behavioural Competencies that are expected of M’s.
 We require varying levels of mastery, according to the employee’s job family (e.g. IST, COM…) and level (M1, M2, M3, M4).
-The proficiency levels required of each competency have recently been determined with specialists conducting focus groups with hundreds of McGill M’s from across the 7 job families.

 How will competencies be addressed as part of the Performance Dialogue?

 We ask that you become familiar with these 7 behavioural competencies and explain, during the planning phase of Performance Dialogue, the expectations for each of your employees, now according to their job family and level (see Competencies Grid in the Performance Dialogue section of the OD website here):